Le Creuset has launched a premium 'Hydration Bottle' in a range of effortlessly tasteful colours

 With a bit of care and attention, these are purchases that should last for many, many years.
 A lifetime in fact.

-The other thing that probably enhances the appeal of Le Creuset is that while they are certainly premium products, they're not always overly expensive because deals like the ones here are running practically 24/7/365.
+The other thing that probably enhances the appeal of Le Creuset is that while they are certainly premium products, they're not always overly expensive because deals are running practically 24/7/365.
 You just need to know where to look…

 Winter sales around the web (US)